-The investigator shall consider all the evidence collected, the context in which the alleged incidents occurred, the age and maturity of the parties, and any other relevant circumstances, and shall determine whether the alleged act(s) constitutes a violation of this policy, policy 1730/4022/7231, e.
+The investigator shall consider all the evidence collected, the context in which the alleged incidents occurred, the age and maturity of the parties, and any other relevant circumstances, and, in consultation with the board attorney as appropriate, shall determine whether the alleged act(s) constitutes a violation of this policy, policy 1730/4022/7231, Nondiscrimination on the Basis of Disabilities, and/or any other board policy or expected standard of student or employee behavior.

+e.
 The complaint and investigation will be kept confidential to the extent possible and consistent with law.
 Information may be shared only with individuals who need the information in order to investigate and address the complaint appropriately and those with a legal right to access the information.